zsugabubus/interception-k2k/README.md

 User configuration files can be placed under subdirectories of `config` directory.
 Executables will be generated per subdirectory, so you can easily manage your rules if you need more instances of `interception-k2k`.
-See `example` directory for examples.

 If you wish to try out example configuration, modify `/etc/udevmon.yaml` to look something like this: